Artemisia argyi: Traditional use

 The fine fibers of the plant have been used as a binding agent for the seal stamping paste.
 It has the ability to hold the oil and cinnabar pigment without drying for decades.
 These fibers also allow the stamp image to remain stable without blurring.
-Traditionally, no other fiber surpasses Chinese Mugwort in these qualities.

-The stamps, held with deep esteem, have a history of thousands of years use in China.
+Traditionally, no other fiber surpasses Chinese mugwort in these qualities.
+The stamps, held with deep esteem, have a history of thousands of years of use in China.
 They adorn documents, calligraphy, and artwork.

 Toxicity

-It has been reported to be toxic but there is no scientific evidence for this.
+It has been reported to be toxic, but there is no scientific evidence for this.